 United States Department of Agriculture (USDA)

-The United States Department of Agriculture (USDA) is a pivotal federal department responsible for the comprehensive development and execution of federal laws relating to farming, forestry, rural economic development, and food.
-The USDA plays an indispensable role in the dairy industry, a significant segment of the U.S. agricultural sector.
+The United States Department of Agriculture (USDA) serves as a pivotal federal entity responsible for the development and execution of federal laws concerning farming, forestry, rural economic development, and food.
+It plays an indispensable role in the dairy industry, a significant segment of the U.S. agricultural sector.

 Location